Sensei (chief instructor)

 Over the years Master Ortenzio has earned the Female Instructor of the Year and Spirit of Isshin-Ryu awards from the international Isshin-Ryu Hall of Fame, as well as being inducted into its Hall of Fame in 2003.
 For over 21 years, she was a fierce competitor in tournaments on the east coast, consistently placing in the top 3 spots for kata, weapons kata, and sparring.
 She opened Sierra Dojo in Minden, NV in 1999, becoming the first female dojo owner and chief instructor in Northern Nevada.
 She became a POST certified defensive tactics instructor for law enforcement officers and an operations leader for the Douglas County (NV) Sheriff’s Search & Rescue team.

 Master Ortenzio instructs karate, weapons, and arnis classes, along with women’s self-defense seminars.
-She is a senior black belt and former board member of the Order of Isshin-Ryu, and a guest instructor at various schools around the United States and Australia.
+She is a senior black belt and board member of Order of Isshin-Ryu Martial Arts, and a guest instructor at various schools around the United States and Australia.

 She has been training continuously in the fighting arts since 1979.
-She was elevated to the rank of hachidan (8th degree black belt) by the board of examiners in the Order of Isshin-Ryu in 2015, and to the rank of dayang tatlo (3rd degree black belt) in Presas Arnis by Grandmaster Rick Manglinong in 2015.
+She was elevated to the rank of kudan (9th degree black belt) by the Order of Isshin-Ryu Martial Arts in 2022, and to the rank of dayang pito (7th degree black belt) in SMP Arnis by Grandmaster Rick Manglinong and Dakilang Guro Sal Todaro in 2022.